syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% highlight c# tabtitle="ASP.NET Core" %}

 //Create a new PDF document.
 PdfDocument document = new PdfDocument();
 //Add a new page to PDF document.
 PdfPage page = document.Pages.Add();

 //Create a Radio button.
 PdfRadioButtonListField employeesRadioList = new PdfRadioButtonListField(page, "employeesRadioList");

-//Add the radio button into form
+//Add the radio button into form. document.Form.Fields.Add(employeesRadioList);

-document.Form.Fields.Add(employeesRadioList);

 //Create radio button items.
 PdfRadioButtonListItem radioButtonItem1 = new PdfRadioButtonListItem("1-9");
 radioButtonItem1.Bounds = new Syncfusion.Drawing.RectangleF(100, 140, 20, 20);
 PdfRadioButtonListItem radioButtonItem2 = new PdfRadioButtonListItem("10-49");
 radioButtonItem2.Bounds = new Syncfusion.Drawing.RectangleF(100, 170, 20, 20);

-//Add the items to radio button group.
+//Add the items to radio button group. employeesRadioList.Items.Add(radioButtonItem1);

-employeesRadioList.Items.Add(radioButtonItem1);

 employeesRadioList.Items.Add(radioButtonItem2);

-//Creating the stream object
+//Creating the stream object.
 MemoryStream stream = new MemoryStream();

-//Save the PDF document to stream
+//Save the PDF document to stream. document.Save(stream);

-document.Save(stream);

-//If the position is not set to '0' then the PDF will be empty.

-stream.Position = 0;
+//If the position is not set to '0' then the PDF will be empty. stream.Position = 0;
 //Close the document.
 document.Close(true);

-//Defining the ContentType for pdf file.

-string contentType = "application/pdf";
+//Defining the ContentType for pdf file. string contentType = "application/pdf";
 //Define the file name.
 string fileName = "Form.pdf";

-//Creates a FileContentResult object by using the file contents, content type, and file name.

-return File(stream, contentType, fileName);
+//Creates a FileContentResult object by using the file contents, content type, and file name. return File(stream, contentType, fileName);

 {% endhighlight %}